 Here are some quick lupus facts:

 - While lupus is not well known or understood, it is far more common in the US than better known diseases such as cystic fibrosis (approximately 30,000 affected), muscular dystrophy (approximately 30,000 affected), leukemia (appoximately 48,000 affected), and multiple sclerosis (approximately 350,000 affected).
 In sharp comparison, approximately 1.5 million people in the U.S. suffer with lupus.

 - Lupus is one of America’s least recognized major diseases.
 While lupus is widespread, awareness and accurate knowledge about it lags decades behind many other illnesses.

 - Without early diagnosis and treatment, lupus can be severely debilitating, even deadly.

-- More than five million people are known to be affected by lupus worldwide.
+- More than five million people are known to be affected by and living with lupus worldwide.

 - Symptoms include fever, fatigue, loss of appetite, rashes, hair loss, swollen glands, sensitivity to light, chest, muscle and joint pain, ulcers in the mouth or nose, and others.

 - Typical treatments include steroids, painkillers, and immunosuppressants, as well as behavior and diet changes.
 In March 2011, Benlysta became the first FDA-approved lupus drug treatment in over 50 years.

 - Ninety percent of those afflicted are women between the ages of 15 and 45 and two-thirds of those are women of color.